gavinhughpalmer/sfdx-executor/README.md

 ## Tasks
 Tasks can be split into 3 main types, those are:
 1. SFDX - These are designed to execute SFDX commands, this can be from the base SFDX package, or any plugins that are installed (or even nested executor:run commands).
 To add these in the type field should be set to "sfdx" and then the "command" should contain the rest of the command (ie excluding the sfdx at the front).
 2. File System - These are for manipulating the file system, for example replacing ids before deploying to an environment.
-There are 5 main commands which can be executed here (*Note: currently spaces are not supported in any of the terms of file paths, regardless of escaping*):
+There are 5 main commands which can be executed here (*Note: spaces can be supported in the terms or file path, if the terms are wrapped in single quotes*):
    1. replace - Replaces all instances of a string in a file, written in the form `replace term with other term in my/file/path`
    2. delete - Deletes a file, written in the form `delete my/file/path`
    3. move - Moves a file to a new location, written in the form `move my/first/file/path to my/new/file/path`